Mixing in key for better DJ setsHarmionic mixing complete guide

 - B Minor – Calm and controlled, the passage of time never ending.
 Holding back, meditating

 So you can see there’s quite a range of emotions, human struggles and situations covered just by picking a particular musical key.
+There are many reasons different musical keys are used and this has been studied at length for over a hundred years.

 There’s a few things to note with this list above